evanbechtol/React-Lecture/Lessons/01 Intro to React/Introduction to React.md

 actions such as console log, saving a file, or loading database record is called a side effect.
 Changing a value of anything is called a mutation.
 In functional programming, we prefer to always stick to constants.

+When we talk about imperative code telling the computer how to do things, we mean that it focuses on creating statements that tell the computer how to do its thing.

+When we talk about declarative code focusing on telling a computer what to do, we mean working with expressions that map inputs into outputs.

 ### <a name="library-vs-framework">Library vs Framework</a>

 ### <a name="jsx">JSX</a>